jaredcoderman/Simple-IDS/README.md

 This project is a lightweight detection system that monitors file changes in real time and flags suspicious behavior — such as renamed executables and unauthorized file drops — then logs those events to **Splunk** in structured JSON format.

 It simulates some techniques used by real malware (e.g., Emotet or ransomware), and is designed with modularity, scalability, and security awareness in mind.
+(Yes my splunk user and password are there (in SplunkLogger) but it is just for my machine so it does not matter normally I would use a .env file)

 > 🎯 Built to demonstrate endpoint-style detection logic inspired by tools like CrowdStrike Falcon.